kozraf/kozraf/README.md

 My expertise stretches from traditional Virtualisation and Cloud platforms to modern CI/CD pipelines, container orchestration, and IaC (Infrastructure as Code) practices.

+"**True learning often stems from deconstructing complex structures to understand their intricacies and then thoroughly rebuilding them.
+This philosophy drives my passion for creating these projects/repositories, allowing me to delve deep into technology, further enriching my understanding of DevOps, CI/CD approaches, and more.**"

 Since 2019, I've been a dedicated member of Linux Academy / A Cloud Guru, ensuring I consistently enhance and stay updated with my skills

 ## What you'll find here?